Gobi manchurian. The ultimate cauliflower wings. Been around forever. Indian spiced cauliflower with attitude. Seriously good eating.

 Never heard of Gobi Manchurian?
 Not surprising.
 Not sure why but it’s a well kept secret.
 Gobi is Hindi for cauliflower.
 Manchuria is a region in China.
 India meets China.

 You can’t go three hops on the internet without bumping into buffalo cauliflower wings.
 But no gobi manchurian.
 Time for that to change.

-Gobi manchurian – India, say hello to China
+Gobi manchurian – India meets China

 The important thing is that you add the words “battered and deep fried” to your cauliflower vocabulary.
 After that, do what you want.
 Indian.
 Chinese.
 Sauce.
 No sauce.
 All good.
 Really, really good.

 Popular thinking says this is Chinese cooking adapted to Indian taste.
 That’s pretty credible.
 Think Cantonese chicken balls.
 But jacked with Indian flavour.

 You could argue the opposite as well though.
 Could be pakoras or bhajis tossed in a Chinese inspired sauce.
 Hard to say which way it went.
 My guess is Chinese first.
 But I don’t know.

 Doesn’t really matter though.
 What matters is somebody came up with it.
 So we all get to enjoy.
 Thank you whoever you are.

 Sauce or no sauce – tasty either way